-Richmond Journal of Law & & Technology ------------------ ---------- -------------- attached to these deals makes each new deal the vanguard for incorporating metrics and practices regarding every efficiency and contingency, existing research demonstrates that this is decidedly not the case.
-Instead, modern M&A practices are just now beginning to catch-up to new technologies by including data privacy ("DP"), information security ("IS"), e-Discovery, and information governance ("IG") concerns as discrete issues within the traditional due diligence paradigm.
-Research further demonstrates that while parties may gain efficiencies in addressing each of these issues individually, there may be additional benefits from addressing them together-in addition to related or ancillary tax, financial accounting, and intellectual property deal considerations.
-In e-Discovery refers to the preservation, review, and production of electronically stored information in the context of litigation and other regulatory matters; see Kenneth J. Withers, Risk Aversion, Risk Management, and the "Overpreservation" Problem in Electronic Discovery, 64 S.C.
-L. REV. 537, 538 (2013).
+Richmond Journal of Law & Tee chnology ------------------------------- ---------- attached to these deals makes each new deal the vanguard for incorporating metrics and practices regarding every efficiency and contingency, existing research demonstrates that this is decidedly not the case.
+Instead, modern M&A practices are just now beginning to catch-up to new technologies by including data privacy ("DP"), information security ("IS"), e-Discovery,3 and information governance ("IG")4 concerns as discrete issues within the traditional due diligence paradigm.5 Research further demonstrates that while parties may gain efficiencies in addressing each of these issues individually,6 there may be additional benefits from addressing them together-in addition to related or ancillary tax, financial accounting, and intellectual property deal considerations.7 In

-See Lee Gomes, H-P's IBM Envy Drives Deal, WALL ST. J., May 14, 2008, at B8.
+2 See Lee Gomes, H-P's IBM Envy Drives Deal, WALL ST. J., May 14, 2008, at B8.